objektivapp/base_expo_rn_repo/README.md

 Please reach, we're happy to help!

 # Extra
-I have implemented both the screenshots and added redux as well.
+I have implemented both the screenshots and added redux as well.There is demo video inside /src/demo folder also.
 To run this
 1. npm install or yarn
 2. expo start